Bieber extends strikeout record, pitching Indians past Cubs

 PADRES 8, ROCKIES 1

-DENVER (AP) — Manny Machado homered and tripled to drive in five runs, helping to make up for the absence of Fernando Tatis Jr. and two other teammates as San Diego beat Colorado.
+DENVER (AP) — Manny Machado homered and tripled to drive in five runs, helping to make up for the absence of star shortstop Fernando Tatis Jr. and several other teammates as San Diego beat Colorado.

+Tatis and outfielder Wil Myers have tested positive for COVID-19, while first baseman Eric Hosmer and two backups are now out for contact tracing, leaving the Padres shorthanded at Coors Field.

+Hosmer and Myers both were pulled out in the middle of the game.

+Padres manager Jayce Tingler said he hoped the fallout from the virus would stop and anticipated San Diego could play a doubleheader as scheduled Wednesday against the Rockies.

-The Padres were without Tatis, their star shortstop, after he tested positive for COVID-19 and was put on the injured list.
-Utility players Jurickson Profar and Jorge Mateo also were placed on the IL as part of baseball’s contact tracing health and safety protocols.
+Tatis was put on the injured list.
+The Padres also were missing utility players Jurickson Profar and Jorge Mateo, who went on the IL as part of baseball’s contact tracing health and safety protocols.

-The Padres also weathered the early departure of Wil Myers, who crashed into the right field wall in the first inning while catching Garrett Hampson’s deep fly ball.

 METS 3, ORIOLES 2